 According to Dr. Alsoufi, congenital heart disease is a lifelong disease, and children who get surgery will need heart care for the rest of their lives.
 Many will need future interventions, including surgery.
 Some may need to have surgery five, six or seven times over the course of their lifetime.

 “Some of the hardest cases that I have done actually were in adults with congenital heart disease,” he said.
 “The few surgeries that took the longest and were the most technically challenging, were in adults who have had many previous operations and needed significant work on their heart.”

 The future of heart care in Louisville

 Dr. Alsoufi is proud to continue his path as a physician in Louisville.
-Norton Children’s Heart Institute has the team approach needed to provide care for complex heart conditions so that children and their families can stay close to home while receiving care.
+Norton Children’s Heart Institute has the team approach needed to provide care for complex heart conditions.
 After treating over 3,000 patients during his career, he’s excited to take on new challenges as part of his new role as co-director of Norton Children’s Heart Institute.